AbdallahIsmaili/iLearning/README.md

  Dynamic eLearning website.

  ## Full description.
- Hi everyone! this repository is about an eLearning website where you can find many special courses in any field you need, also the ability to make your account and save the courses you are intrested to...! for the teachers you can create a teatcher account and start publishing your courses right the moment, with the ability to see what your students think about your courses using coments.
+Hi everyone! this repository is about an eLearning website where you can find many special courses in any field you need, also the ability to make your account and save the courses you are interested in...! for the teachers you can create a teacher account and start publishing your tutorials right the moment, with the ability to see what your students think about your tutorials using comments.

  ## Languages used: